nathan-www/micro-php/README.md

 ### Web server setup
 You'll need to configure your web server to re-route all incoming requests to your main app file (eg. index.php).
-If your running Apache, you can add this .htaccess file to the root of your app's directory:
+If you're running Apache, you can add this .htaccess file to the root of your app's directory:
 ```
 Options +FollowSymLinks -Indexes
 RewriteEngine On